leibale/node-redis/docs/v4-to-v5.md

 }
 ```

-for more information, see the [Scan Iterators guide](./scan-iterators.md).
+For more information, see the [Scan Iterators guide](./scan-iterators.md).

 ## Legacy Mode

-In the previous version, you could access "legacy" mode by creating a client and passing in `{ legacyMode: true }`.
-Now, you can create one off of an existing client by calling the `.legacy()` function.
+In v4, you could access "legacy" mode by creating a client and passing in `{ legacyMode: true }`.
+As of v5, you can create one off of an existing client by calling the `.legacy()` function.
 This allows easier access to both APIs and enables better TypeScript support.

 ```javascript
 // use `client` for the current API